Rowson3D/Steps-Counter/README.md

 *   `requirements.txt`: Lists Python package dependencies.
 *   `README.md`: This file.
 *   `config.json`: The configuration file that saves user settings (will automatically be created if it does not exist).
+*   `suggestions/`: A folder where the program will save all of the configurations from each dataset that the user tries to generate.

 ## Prerequisites